pulumi/examples/azure-nextgen-cs-appservice-docker/README.md

     $ az login
     ```

-1. Set the azure location in which to run the test:
+1. Set the Azure region location to use:

     ```
     $ pulumi config set location westus2